Pinus rigida

 Pinus rigida pitch pine

 Like all pines, the pitch pine has needles in bundles, in this case in bundles of three.
-It is a medium-sized tree with needles 1 ½ to 5 3/4 inches long.
+It is a medium-sized tree with needles 3 to 5 3⁄4 inches long.
 These needles are coarse, stiff and many of them are slightly twisted.
-They are 1/18 inch wide or more.
-The needle sheaths are relatively small—1/8 to 5/8 inches long.
-The seed cones are stout and 1.5-3 inch long.
+They are 1⁄18 inch wide or more.
+The needle sheaths are relatively small - 1⁄8 to 5⁄8 inches long.
+The seed cones are stout and 1.5-3 inches long.
 They remain on the tree long after dropping their seeds.
-The cone scales are tipped with thorns up to 1/8 inch long.
+The cone scales are tipped with thorns up to 1⁄8 inch long.
 Pollen cones are smaller and are produced in clusters at the base of new twig growth.

 The pitch pine is capable of surviving in a variety of soil types, including poor quality sandy or acidic conditions.
 It is also well adapted to wildfires as it has thick bark and is able to re-sprout shoots if the main trunk is damaged.
 Burnt trees often have stunted and twisted forms due to this re-sprouting.
-The pitch pine is not an important timber true because of its multiple and crooked trunks.
-It is also not fast-growing.
+The pitch pine is not an important timber tree because of its often multiple and crooked trunks.
+It is also slow-growing for the first 5-10 years, then grows quite rapidly.
 In the past, it was a major source of pitch and the resin-rich and decay-resistant wood could be used for shipbuilding, railroad ties and mine timbers.

 Contributed by: Mark Welchley